 In a study from Alcohol Research & Health, more than 4,000 people diagnosed with alcoholism were followed for one year.
 At the end of that year, only 18.2 percent abstained from alcohol.
 The rest still drank – some a little, and some a lot.
 Many probably wanted to change, and they wanted it quickly, but it’s hard.
 It doesn’t work like that.

 Real recovery is sometimes a start-and-stop process.
 It takes time to change.
 Setbacks are common.
-Alcohol is hard to kick.
+Alcohol addiction is hard to kick.
 It’s persistent.
 It’s persuasive.
 Your body might still want it.

 But with work, even the most addicted person can change.
 New habits form.
 Transformations start.
 Habits strengthen.
 Life flows.
 Old wounds heal.
 Old patterns become new patterns.
 Everything changes.
+See how our California alcohol rehab programs might be the right fit for you or your loved one’s needs.

 At Northbound, changes like this happen every day.
 Clients come to us with very real problems.
 They are overwhelmed.
 Lost.
 Unsure about what’s next.
 We offer therapy and we support their growth.
 Our clients heal and change.
 They become something else.
 Something newer.
 Something stronger.